danielMCF99/department-of-transportaion/README.md

 After installing Docker, simply go to the base directory of the repository and run "docker-compose up -d" in the terminal.
 The database and application containers should start from there.

+To change the cron expressions of the Batch jobs that generate random data and saves it into the database go to the file: src\main\java\com\api_failover\service\data\generation\DataGenerationService.java

 ### Development Stages

 #### Stage 1 - Creation of the project structure